mtdowding/hw04/README.md

-# hw04
+# HW4

-Program that finds the area of a triangle and the distance between its points as well as the radius of a circle transcribed within it
+This program can be used to find the area of a triangle along with the distances between each points.
+It then will find the radius of a circle that is transcribe within said triangle.